deborahbrouwer/openqa-containers/README.md

 [fedora-openqa](https://pagure.io/fedora-qa/fedora_openqa)

 ### Host Directories for Consumer
-Several directories are kept on the host and are bound into the openqa-consumer container when it runs.
-Make sure these directories exist:
-`cd openqa-consumer; mkdir -p fedora-messaging-logs fedora-openqa`
+Make sure these subdirectories exist on the host in `openqa-consumer/`:
+`fedora-messaging-logs`
+`fedora-openqa`

 ### Consumer Configuration

+In the `openqa-consumer/conf` subdirectory, make a copy of `client.conf` from the template.

 Make a copy of the client.conf.template and fill in host and api keys/secrets.
 `cp openqa-consumer/conf/client.conf.template openqa-webserver/conf/client.conf`